-Superficial Bible intake leads to superficial Christian living.
+Superficial Bible intake leads to external Christian living.

 Great are the works of the Lord, studied by all who delight in them.